jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

+"Incas, Aliens, and Anarchists," presented at the American Philosophical Association Pacific Division Conference, 2023 (poster).

 "Self-Ownership and the Duty to Assist," presented at the Philosophy, Politics, & Economics Society Annual Meeting, 2022 and Rocky Mountain Ethics Congress, 2022 (poster).

 “You Own Yourself and Nothing Else,” presented at the Locke and Lockeanism Working Group Meeting, 2022; the Philosophy, Politics, & Economics Society Annual Meeting, 2022; the American Philosophical Association Pacific Division Conference, 2021; the Georgetown Institute for the Study of Markets and Ethics (GISME) workshop, 2021; and the Trinity Centre for Justice and Values Works in Progress Workshop, 2021.